ashokrimal/ashokrimal/README.md

 ## Sponsors

-Support this project by becoming a [sponsor](https://github.com/sponsors/ashokrimal).
+Support me by becoming a [sponsor](https://github.com/sponsors/ashokrimal).
 Your logo will show up here with a link to your website.